RoboDK/Plug-In-Interface/PluginAppLoader/README.md

 Having an image with the same name as the script will automatically load the image as the action.
 Supported image types include SVG, PNG, JPG and ICO (in this order of preference).

-Settings.ini
+AppConfig.ini
 ============

-Once a new app or script is loaded for the first time, an Settings.ini is created.
+Once a new app or script is loaded for the first time, an AppConfig.ini is created.
-The Settings.ini file allows you to customize the priority of the App, the size of the toolbar and the look of each action.
+The AppConfig.ini file allows you to customize the priority of the App, the size of the toolbar and the size and look of each action.

 The top section (General) of the INI file allows you to customize the look.
 For example, the Recorder general App settings look like this:
 [General]